eskped/Reinforcment-learning/README.md

 ### Implementation of Q-Learning and SARSA

-The RL algortihms uses an agent in the Environemnt HexBot.
+The RL algorithms uses an agent in the Environemnt HexBot.

 ### See solution.py